 Treating Food Allergies

 An allergist takes a sample of blood and tests it in the laboratory.
 They also do skin testing to confirm whether the patient is actually suffering from allergies.
 Lab analysis involves measuring the immune system’s response to various foods.
+Companies like Priority Lab Testing offer a comprehensive allergy panel.

 Lab technicians must always take steps to ensure there’s sufficient food safety and laboratory sanitation before testing.